 Did you know that horses and ponies turned out 24/7 may consume 3 times their daily calorie requirement from grass alone?
 If your horse or pony is a good doer we hope the following tips and information help you to keep his waistline in check this spring…

-Also known as Pituitary intermedia dysfunction (PPID), Cushing's syndrome is an endocrine (hormonal) disorder involving the pituitary gland.
-Cushing's syndrome is one of the most commonly diagnosed endocrine disorders in horses.
+Also known as Pituitary intermedia dysfunction (PPID), Cushing's disease is an endocrine (hormonal) disorder involving the pituitary gland.
+Cushing's disease is one of the most commonly diagnosed endocrine disorders in horses.